-New Traditions is a statewide network of resource centers and resource personnel.
-The goal of New Traditions is to help members of special populations enroll, enter, and complete career and technical programs.
+New Traditions is a statewide network of resource centers and resource to help members of special populations enroll, enter, and complete career and technical programs.
 New Traditions is designed to assist people who are facing economic changes and need skills training.
 Its major purpose is to assist in planning careers that offer more job security, higher pay and employment success.

 NONTRADITIONALS are individuals who are seeking employment in an occupation traditionally dominated by the opposite gender.